onosproject/onos-docs/docs/content/developers/community-info.md

 ## Daily Stand-up

-The onos-config project team holds a short stand-up every day at 10 AM PST, 6 PM GMT, 7 PM CET.
+The µONOS project team holds a short stand-up every day at 10 AM PST, 6 PM GMT, 7 PM CET.
 Feel free to join to learn what the team is up to and discuss your latest work with us.
 [meeting link](https://meet.google.com/pcn-wbei-utz)